nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     >**Important!**  If you stop then re-start your AKS cluster, or scale the Nodepool up/down, or add/remove nodes in the AKS NodePools, this Upstream list `WILL have to be updated to match!`.
 Any changes to the Worker nodes in the Cluster will need to be matched exactly, as it is a static Nginx configuration that must match the Kubernetes workers -  Nodes:NodePort definition in your AKS cluster.
 If you change the static nginx-ingress NodePort Service Port number, you will have to match it here as well.

-    *Currently, there is no auto-magic way to synchronize the Nginx for Azure upstream list with the AKS node list, but don't worry - Nginx Devs are working on that!*
+    *Currently, there is no auto-magic way to synchronize the Nginx for Azure upstream list with the AKS node list, but don't worry - Nginx4Azure Devs are working on that!*

-Configure the Upstream for AKS Cluster2.
+Optional: If you have a second AKS cluster, Configure the Upstream for AKS Cluster2.

-1. Repeat the previous Step, using the Nginx4Azure configuration tool, create a new file called `/etc/nginx/conf.d/aks2-upstreams.conf`.
+1. Repeat the previous Step, using the NGINXaaS configuration tool, create a new file called `/etc/nginx/conf.d/aks2-upstreams.conf`.
 Copy and Paste the contents of the provided file.
 You will have to EDIT this example config file and change the `server` entries to match your AKS Cluster2 Nodepool node names.
 You can find your AKS2 nodepool nodenames from `kubectl get nodes` or the Azure Portal.
 Make sure you use `:32080` for the port number; this is the static `nginx-ingress NodePort Service` for HTTP traffic that was defined earlier.

 1. Using kubectl, get the Nodepool nodes for AKS Cluster2: (You can also find these in your Azure Portal - AKS Nodepool definitions.)